 Swift Water Design, CA

-WA – Rob Walton – Senior Policy Advisor, Oregon-Washington Coastal Area Office, NOAA Fisheries – West Coast Region, WA
+OR – Rob Walton – Senior Policy Advisor – Retired, Oregon-Washington Coastal Area Office, NOAA Fisheries – West Coast Region, OR

 UT – Joe Wheaton – Dr. Wheaton is an Associate Professor of Watershed Sciences at Utah State University, UT